Old Spice

 Old Spice is an American brand offering male grooming products including aftershaves, deodorants and antiperspirants, shampoos, body washes, shaving cream, and soaps.
 It is manufactured by Procter & Gamble.

-Old Spice was launched as Early American Old Spice by William Lightfoot Schultz's soap and toiletries company, Shulton Inc., in 1937.
-It was first targeted to women, with the men's product being released before Christmas at the end of 1937.
+Old Spice was launched as an expansion of the Early American Old Spice line created by William Lightfoot Schultz's soap and toiletries company, Shulton Inc., in 1937.
+Early American Old Spice was marketed to women, and Old Spice was marketed as a men's fragrance and released before Christmas 1937.